-Paragraph 3.3 of ADO states that windows are likely to be closed during sleeping hours if noise within bedrooms exceeds:
+Paragraph 3.3 of ADO states that residents are likely to close windows during sleeping hours if noise within bedrooms exceeds:

 • 49 dB LAeq,8hour, this is a time averaged sound level at dwelling elevations throughout the night